NEAF (2015) National Experimental Arts Forum: Perth AU

 Live Radio Interview Hosted by Tristan Fidler and Matt Aiken

-My NEAF highlight was an "awesome/awkward" Radio Interview with Magnolias JNR including hosts Lilith and The Captain.
-It was great to meet them at NEAF@AGWA for the Awesome Festival and engage with their questions.
+My personal highlight was the "awesome/awkward" Radio Interview with Magnolias JNR including hosts Lilith and The Captain.
+It was great to meet them at NEAF@AGWA and engage with their questions for the Awesome Festival.
 I promise to continue to make trouble and impossible dreams real.
-Thanks Magnolias JNR for being awesome!
+Thanks Magnolias JNR for being AWESOME^10.

 Art Gallery of Western Australia, Concourse 12:00PM Tuesday 6 Oct 2015.
 Images: Dan Grant.